 Certified Speech Language Pathologist

-We use software and apps to increase the intensity of therapy without driving up the cost.
+We use software and apps in therapy to increase the intensity without driving up the cost.

 Do listeners have trouble understanding what the person is saying?
 Is articulation unclear?
 Is sentence grammar inaccurate?